-Soliloquy, Aside, Monologue, and Dialogue: Shakespeare Examples
+Soliloquy, Aside, Monologue, Dialogue: What Is the Difference?

 Soliloquy, aside, monologue, and dialogue are four different dramatic devices used by classic playwrights.
 Shakespeare’s plays provide the best examples for learning about these four devices.